 - A Prenuptial Agreement can also minimize disputes regarding how finances are dealt with during the marriage.

 Who should have a Prenuptial Agreement or Marriage Contract?

 The reality is that almost 50% of all marriages end in divorce.
 It is strongly recommended that anyone who comes into a marriage with property or children from a previous relationship should have a Prenuptial Agreement.
 Thus a Prenuptial Agreement is necessary to protect your financial situation and your children.

 What are the costs of drafting a Prenuptial Agreement?

 The cost of drafting a Prenuptial Agreement is based on an hourly rate.
 By filling out the Prenuptial Agreement Intake Form you can save us time which translates into substantial savings for you.
 Our hourly rate is $295 per hour plus applicable taxes.
 We do not charge for such things as photocopying, faxing, secretarial services, and long distance telephone calls, which can save you hundreds of dollars more.

 Why use M.J.
 O’Nions Lawyers & Mediators for writing my Prenuptial Agreement?

 We have expertise in drafting all types of Family Law Agreements such as Marriage Contracts, Prenuptial Agreements, Cohabitation Agreements and Separation Agreements.
 We will do this in a cost effective manner while providing high quality professional service.
 We understand your needs and what you are going through.
 We are here to help.
-Just give us a call at 604-449-7779 for a free 10 minute telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 to schedule an appointment so we can be of assistance.

 How do I Start the process of having my Prenuptial Agreement Drafted?